mono/website/docs/about-mono/compatibility.md

   - /Compatibility/
 ---

-The easiest way to describe what Mono currently supports is:
+The easiest way to describe what Mono currently supports is:<br/>
  **Everything in .NET 4.5** except **WPF**, **WWF**, and with **limited WCF** and **limited ASP.NET 4.5 async stack**.

 Here is a slightly more detailed view, by .NET framework version: